ietf-wg-cellar/ebml-specification/specification.markdown

 | Before edit | 0x3B4040   | 0x84              | 0x65626d6c         |
 | After edit  | 0x3B4040   | 0x4003            | 0x6d6b76           |

-This method is only RECOMMENDED for reducing `Element Data` by a single octet; for reductions by two or more octets it is RECOMMENDED to fill the freed space with a `Void Element`.
+This method is RECOMMENDED when the `Element Data` is reduced by a single octet; for reductions by two or more octets it is RECOMMENDED to fill the freed space with a `Void Element`.

 Note that if the `Element Data` length needs to be rewritten as shortened by one octet and the `Element Data Size` could be rewritten as a shorter `VINT` then it is RECOMMENDED to rewrite the `Element Data Size` as one octet shorter, shorten the `Element Data` by one octet, and follow that `Element` with a `Void Element`.
 For example, the following table depicts a `String Element` that stores an `Element ID` (3 octets), `Element Data Size` (2 octets, but could be rewritten in one octet), and `Element Data` (3 octets).
 If the `Element Data` is to be rewritten to a two octet length, then another octet can be taken from `Element Data Size` so that there is enough space to add a two octet `Void Element`.